 Instead of simply posting lecture notes, one can post a video of lectures accompanied by a PowerPoint presentation with voiceover.
 The narrated slides can allow for a thorough demonstration and explication of concepts and improve the instructor’s ability to proactively address content-related questions.
 Students may find that the narrated slides personalise the course experience for them and create a sense of connection with the instructor.

-Within narrated PowerPoint presentations, teachers can provide sample problems and use simple applications such as MS Paint to give step-by-step demonstrations of how to format solutions to problems.
+Using Review to narrate over your learning materials teachers can provide sample problems and use simple applications such as MS Paint to give step-by-step demonstrations of how to format solutions to problems.
 These types of demonstrations can be effective in helping students to grasp the material and increase their understanding.
 These presentations can take a considerable amount of time for the instructor to create, but once completed can be used multiple times.

 Meeting learning outcomes